reclada/reclada.runtime/srv/coordinator/Readme.md

 All credentials for connecting to DB are taken from the environment variable DB_URI

 The parameter with channel name for messenger needs to be specified in the environment variable POSTGRES_NOTIFY_CHANNEL.
+The default name for the channel that is supposed to notify about arriving new jobs is _job_created_.